International Economics, Banking and Finance (MSc)

 Graduates have a good employment rate with alumni working in the European Commission, Eurobank, Bank of England and Chinese financial institutions amongst many others.

-The course is suitable for graduates with a background in economics or finance-related areas.
+The course is suitable for graduates with an upper second class Honours degree in economics or finance-related areas.

 Applications will be considered from recent graduates with an Honours degree from an approved university or those with a similar level of qualification gained by other methods.
 Non-graduates with approved professional qualifications or work experience may also be considered under certain circumstances.

-Applicants whose first language is not English will be required to pass either IELTS/TOEFL exams, obtaining a minimum score of IELTS band 6.5 with a subscore of 6.0 in each paper, or 570 in TOEFL (230 for computer-based marking).
+Applicants whose first language is not English will be required to pass an IELTS exam, obtaining a minimum score of 6.5 with a minimum of 5.5 in each sub score.

 UK & EU Full Time for 2014/15 unless otherwise specified below